 (3) "Regulated individual" means either of the following:

 (a) A student in a state or local public educational institution;

-(b) A person who is, voluntarily or involuntarily, an inmate, patient, or resident of a state or local institution because of criminal behavior, mental illness or retardation, disease, disability, age, or other condition requiring custodial care.
+(b) A person who is, voluntarily or involuntarily, an inmate, patient, or resident of a state or local institution because of criminal behavior, mental illness , an intellectual disability, disease, disability, age, or other condition requiring custodial care.